Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 subliminal as I do not remember the content as a kid, but in the “rap” with my father on his TV show in 1950, on my 2nd birthday, I state, “I

-be almost straight (just a sight back bow).
-Most important that the high "E" string does not “plunk” out when playing high up on the neck
+guitar to be almost straight (just a sight back bow).
+Most important that the high "E" string does not “plunk” out when playing high up

-(around the 12th fret and past).
+on the neck (around the 12th fret and past).
 This is most important when using a clean sound as with the “BEBOP” album.
-I decided to record “direct”
+I decided to

 When going through many guitars for the “BEBOP” CD, I learned something.
 As mentioned, I want the high "E" (and other strings as well) to